sampsyo/ppl-intro/ppl.md

 ## Probabilistic Programming is Not

-Let's start by dispensing with misconceptions.
-Probabilistic programming is *not* just about writing software that can call [`rand(3)`][rand] as part of the work it's intended to do (like a cryptographic key generator, or an [ASLR][] implementation in an OS kernel, or even a [simulated-annealing][sa] optimizer for circuit designs).
+Counterintuitively, probabilistic programming is *not* about writing software that behaves probabilistically.
+For example, if your program calls [`rand(3)`][rand] as part of the work it's intended to do---as in a cryptographic key generator, or an [ASLR][] implementation in an OS kernel, or even a [simulated-annealing][sa] optimizer for circuit designs)---that's all well and good, but it's not what this topic is about.

 [ASLR]: https://en.wikipedia.org/wiki/Address_space_layout_randomization
 [sa]: https://en.wikipedia.org/wiki/Simulated_annealing
 [rand]: https://linux.die.net/man/3/rand

 It's best not to think of "writing software" at all.
-By way of analogy, the traditional languages C++, Haskell, and Python are obviously very different in philosophy, but you can imagine (if forced) using any of them to write, say, a cataloging system for your cat pictures or a great new alternative to LaTeX.
+By way of analogy, traditional languages like C++, Haskell, and Python are obviously very different in philosophy, but you can imagine (if forced) using any of them to write, say, a cataloging system for your cat pictures or a great new alternative to LaTeX.
 One might be better for a given domain than the other, but they're all workable.
 Not so with probabilistic programming languages (PPL).
-It's more like Prolog: sure, it's a programming language, but it's not for writing full-fledged software.
+It's more like Prolog: sure, it's a programming language---but it's not the right tool for writing full-fledged software.

 ## Probabilistic Programming Is

+Instead,
-Probabilistic programming is *a tool for statistical modeling*.
+probabilistic programming is *a tool for statistical modeling*.
 The idea is to borrow lessons from the world of programming languages and apply them to the problems of designing and using statistical models.
-Experts construct statistical models already, by hand, in mathematical notation on paper, but it's an expert-only process that's hard to support with mechanical reasoning.
+Experts construct statistical models already---by hand, in mathematical notation on paper---but it's an expert-only process that's hard to support with mechanical reasoning.
 The key insight in PP is that statistical modeling can, when you do it enough, start to feel a lot like programming.
 If we make the leap and actually use a real language for our modeling, many new tools become feasible.
 We can start to automate the tasks that used to justify writing a paper for each instance.